JaneliaSciComp/SongExplorer/README.md

 # Frequently Asked Questions #

-* The `WAV,TF,CSV Files` text box, being plural, can contain multiple comma-separated filenames.
+* The `WAV,CSV Files` text box, being plural, can contain multiple comma-separated filenames.
 Select multiple files in the File Browser using shift/command-click as you would in most other file browsers.